-Recording Studio: “The base of all music in Senegal is traditional,” says Baaba Maal, one of the finest contemporary musical artists in Africa; and, traditional Senegalese music may be the foundation for much of the music of the Western world.
-Aficionados of country blues, calypso, reggae, beguine, and rap, whether or not they recognise it, hear echoes of the musical rhythms of the land of Teranga, the gateway to Africa
+Recording Studio: “The base of all music in Senegal is traditional,” says Baaba Maal.
+He is one of the finest contemporary musical artists in Africa.
+Traditional Senegalese music may be the foundation for much of the music of the Western world.
+Aficionados of country blues, calypso, reggae, beguine, and rap.
+These musical forms, whether or not they recognise it, hear echoes of the musical rhythms of the land of Teranga.
+It is the gateway to Africa

 Recording Studio: Yela

 Existing traditional Senegalese rhythms, such as the Yela, which come from the old Empire and predate all colonialization of Senegal, still resound thanks to recording studio musicians such as Baaba Maal.
 Senegalese kings used Yela to call the people of the Empire together so that they could listen to important events.

 Yela is the music of women, as it mimics the sound they made when pounding grain.
 When performing the Yela, some women would hit the stressed third beat on their calabashes, while others carried the weaker first beat by clapping their hands.
 It is the Yela Jimmy Cliff heard when he visited Dakar; and it is reputed to be the primary influence for the development of reggae in the Caribbean.